ndbroadbent/ndbroadbent.github.io/content/posts/2021-12-05-how-docker-saved-my-blog.md

 So I gave up for a while.
 Instead of generating my blog from the source, I switched to editing the static files directly.
 Sometimes I would need to correct a typo or adjust some styles, so I'd go into the generated `./public` directory and manually modify the raw HTML and CSS.

 Time passed.
 One day, I started to notice some activity on [a blog post that I had written 11 years ago](/2010/05/13/scanning-lots-of-photos-at-once/).
-This post talked about a GIMP plugin called `deskew` that makes it easy to scan old photos in batches on a scanner and automatically rotate them.
+This post is about a GIMP plugin called `deskew` that makes it easy to scan old photos in batches on a scanner and automatically rotate them.
 I had dropped this plugin file in my Google Drive and had pasted a link to the file.
 The link worked great for 10 years, and people were able to download the file without any issues.
 But eventually Google changed something and the link was no longer working.
 I started to receive emails from people who were requesting access to this file.

 <img class="lightbox thumb" src="/images/posts/2021/12/request-to-access-deskew.jpeg" alt="Request to access the deskew file" />